vinejs/vinejs.dev/content/docs/types/string.md

 ### uuid

 Ensure the field's value to be a valid `uuid`.
-You may optionally enforce a specific uuid version (version 1, 2, 3, 4 or 5).
+You may optionally enforce a specific uuid version (1 through 8).

 ```ts
 vine.object({